YuriyIvon/DatabaseBenchmark/README.md

 Here file [SqlServerDataSource.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SqlServerDataSource.json) defines where and how to get source data.
 With relational databases, a raw query specified in `Query` parameter must return all columns declared in the target table definition.
 Extra columns are ignored.
 For those databases where container name doesn't appear in a query, there is an optional data source parameter `TableName`.

-#### Query benchmark
+### Query benchmark<a name="query_benchmark"></a>

-To start running benchmarks you will need to create a set of query definitions.
+To start running benchmarks, you will need to create a set of [query definitions](#query_definition).
 In our example scenario we will use only two queries - one returning a page of results for some search criteria ([SalesPageQuery.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SalesPageQuery.json)) and one calculating aggregates for a subset of data ([SalesAggregateQuery.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SalesAggregateQuery.json)).

 To make sure that the query is properly generated in all cases and you get correct results do a single run: